Lucia's Blog: 2021

 • Further, we have been given battle attire besides the sword: the shield of faith, the breastplate of righteousness, and the helmet of salvation.

 This is God's armor, as described in Ephesians 6.
-All the components of God's armor are for our protection against the "fiery darts of the wicked one."
+All its components protect us against the "fiery darts of the wicked one."
 God's armor is our defense.
-The Word of God is our only offense.
-It is our only weapon of attack, and it is enough.
+The Word of God is our only offense, our only weapon of attack, and it is enough.

 "All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work."
 (II Timothy 3:16, 17)